15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 9. The Flat White Here Will Ruin You

-New Zealand (and Australia — don't mention the debate) helped invent the flat white.
-Wellington's coffee standards are exceptionally high.
-Weak or burnt coffee is almost non-existent.
-The top three: Flight Coffee, Customs Brew Bar, and Havana Coffee Works.
+New Zealand — and Australia, though the debate is best left alone — helped invent the flat white, and Wellington's coffee standards are exceptionally high.
+Weak or burnt coffee is almost non-existent here.
+Aim for the top three: Flight Coffee, Customs Brew Bar, and Havana Coffee Works.
 A flat white costs $5-6.

 Tip: if a cafe is full of locals at 3PM on a Tuesday, the coffee is good.